Planning Effective QBR Meetings: Ground Rules For Success

 • Project QBR – Project managers discuss status, risks, and next steps

-• Product QBR – Product team reviews launch performance and roadmap
+• Product QBR – The product team reviews launch performance and roadmap

 • Store QBR – Store managers and district leaders review location KPIs